fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

 5. Create a [Release QA](https://github.com/fleetdm/fleet/blob/main/.github/ISSUE_TEMPLATE/smoke-tests.md) issue.
 Populate the version and browsers, and assign to the QA person leading the release.
 Add the appropriate [product group label](https://fleetdm.com/handbook/company/product-groups), and `:release` label, so that it appears on the product group's release board.

-6. QA conducts release tests.
-When they all pass, the patch is ready for release.
+6. Ask QA to conduct release tests.
+When they complete, the release is ready to publish.

 7. **Important!** The DRI for creating the patch release branch manually checks the database migrations.
 Any migrations that are not cherry-picked in a patch must have a _later_ timestamp than migrations that were cherry-picked.
 If there are new migrations that were not cherry-picked, verify that those migrations have later timestamps.
 If they do not, submit a new Pull Request to increase the timestamps and ensure that migrations are run in the appropriate order.